Sidney Luft: Career

 Luft was once an amateur boxer and bar-room brawler and had the nickname "One-Punch Luft".
 He was a pilot in the Royal Canadian Air Force and in the early 1940s was a test pilot for Douglas Aircraft Company.

 Luft's first Hollywood assignment was as the secretary and manager of dancer Eleanor Powell.
-He is credited with keeping Judy Garland working and with setting up a deal with Warner Bros. to bankroll his wife's comeback film, a 1954 musical remake of A Star Is Born plus future projects.
+He is credited with keeping Judy Garland working and with setting up a deal with Warner Bros. to bankroll her comeback film, a 1954 musical remake of A Star Is Born plus future projects.
 Luft's name is on the film's credits as producer.
 A Star Is Born was a major critical success.
 During its first release, the picture proved to be very popular with audiences and grossed an enormous amount of money, but it failed to recoup its production costs.
 This was considered a major factor in Garland not winning the Academy Award that year for Best Actress.
 As a result, the studio canceled the Luft–Garland contract.